stadium-software/howto-lists/readme.md

 ## Removing Items from Lists

-Individual items from be removed from `Lists` using a variety of different Javascript functions.
+Individual items can be removed from `Lists` using a variety of different Javascript functions.

 **Splice**